 Blue Gold Macaw @ Safari Niagara

-- The three Blue Gold Macaws residing at Safari Niagara are named Bongo, Kitty and Tango.
+- The Blue Gold Macaw residing at Safari Niagara is named Tango.

 Did you know?